bmay51213/bmay51213.github.io/_posts/2020-02-22-datasciencestats.md

 Since the relationships on the above graphs appear linear, I started off with linear regression analyses and multiple regression and then checked for outliers and influential cases.

 Using these models outlier and influential cases were examined.
 There were no statistically significant relationships between GDP and suicide rate for the US, UK, Germany, or South Africa.
 However, when adding in gender to our models, there was a statistically significant correlation between these variables with a high R^2 value.
 Furthermore, using a 95% confidence interval, none of the values crossed zero which is reassuring.
 The residual standard errors decreased for all five countries when added to the models.
 ANOVA between both models for each country showed that adding gender to the models significantly improved the fit of the model as compared to just GDP per capita.

+__Note: Full regression analysis information is in the GitHub repository under the R Markdown project documents.__

 #### Outlier Assessment and Influential Cases